JiFish/Storyteller/README.md

 Temple of Terror, Trial of Champions, The Warlock of Firetop Mountain.
 Most other can still be played.

-The first 20 _Lone Wolf_ books have good support.
+The first 20 _Lone Wolf_ books have good support, as do the 8
+_Lone Wolf: New Order_ books.

 The following other books / series are supported: Alice's Nightmare in Wonderland, The Crystal Maze Adventure, The Sonic The Hedgehog Gamebooks, The Narnia Solo